YableZhao/InstaHistogram/CHROME_STORE_LISTING.md

 **Transform your Instagram browsing into a professional photography learning experience!**

-Instagram Photo Analyzer is the world's first browser extension that provides **Lightroom-style real-time color analysis** directly on Instagram.com.
+InstaHistogram is the world's first browser extension that provides **Lightroom-style real-time color analysis** directly on Instagram.com.
 No more saving photos to analyze them - simply hover your mouse over any image to get instant professional insights.

 ## 🎯 **Key Features**